Knutsford: Economy

 Knutsford town centre has several restaurants and pubs, coffee shops, boutiques, antique shops and art galleries.
-Knutsford has a medium-sized supermarket, Booths, also an Aldi, a Little Waitrose, a Sainsbury's Local, Olive and Sage. and two Co-Op stores (one on Princess Street and one on Parkgate Lane).
+It has several supermarkets, including Booths, Aldi, Little Waitrose, Sainsbury's Local, Olive & Sage and two Co-op stores.

 Tesco used to have a small shop in the town centre, which closed many years ago.
 The retailer had hoped to open a larger store on the edge of the town on Mobberley Road, but councillors in Mobberley objected to the proposed development, thinking it might result in more cars travelling through their village.

 In 2008, Aldi announced plans to open a superstore in Knutsford, but construction did not begin until September 2012.
 The store officially opened in July 2013.

-Barclays has a large campus site at Radbroke Hall on Toft Road just outside Knutsford, employing approximately 3000 staff in IT and support functions.
+Barclays has a large campus site at Radbroke Hall on Toft Road just outside Knutsford, employing approximately 3,000 staff in IT and support functions.
 Before Barclays purchased the site, it was owned by The Nuclear Power Group.

 Religion

 St John the Baptist church is recorded in the National Heritage List for England as a designated Grade II* listed building.
-It is an active Anglican parish church in the located in the Church of England Diocese of Chester built between 1741 and 1744.
+It is an active Anglican parish church in the located in the Church of England's Diocese of Chester built between 1741 and 1744.
 It is in the Conservative Evangelical tradition of the Church of England and it has passed resolutions to reject the ordination of women.

 St Cross is an Anglican church recorded in the National Heritage List for England as a designated Grade II* listed building, built between 1880 and 1887.
-Unlike St John's the church has had two female vicars since the Church of England approved the ordination of women.
+Unlike St John's, the church has had two female vicars since the Church of England approved the ordination of women.

 St Vincent de Paul is a Catholic church in the Diocese of Shrewsbury.
 The current church opened in 1983, replacing an older church on the same site dating from the 1920s that was demolished due to subsidence.
 The first St Vincent de Paul church is still standing and has since been converted in to The Little Theatre.
 The current church includes a plaque blessed by Pope John Paul II on his visit to Manchester in 1982.
-The church was modified in 1999 to include an apse with a stained glass window, which had previously been installed at Cross and Passion Sisters convent chapel, Maryfield, Dublin.
+The church was modified in 1999 to include an apse with a stained glass window, which had previously been installed at Cross and Passion Sisters convent chapel in Maryfield, Dublin.
 The church claims the window was designed by Harry Clarke, although other sources state the window is too modern to have been designed by Clarke himself but it can still be attributed to the Harry Clarke Studio.

-There is a Methodist church, a Unitarian church dating from 1689 where Elizabeth Gaskell is buried and a Gospel church, located in the old ticket office at Knutsford station.
+There is a Methodist church; a Unitarian church dating from 1689, where the novelist Elizabeth Gaskell is buried; and a Gospel church, located in the old ticket office at Knutsford station.